Reverend Richard Boyle Townsend (332)

 The entry for Carrigfadda Glebe in the University of Galway Landed Estates Database records “At the time of Griffith's Valuation, Rev. Horace Townsend was leasing this property from The O'Donovan's estate when it was valued at £12 15s.
 In 1837 Lewis had noted it as the seat of R.B.
 Townsend.
 It is still extant and occupied.”

-The list of subscribers to 'Lewis' Topographical Directory 1837' records "Townsend, Rev RB Point House, Castletownshend co.
+The list of subscribers to 'Samuel Lewis.
+Topographical Directory 1837' records "Townsend, RB, Esq., JP Point House, Castletownshend co.
 Cork".
 Whereas in the entry for the parish of Castlehaven in the Dictionary records "The principal seats are Castle Townsend, the residence of Col. Townsend; Point House, of R. B. Townsend, Esq."

 The entry for Skibbereen in 'Slater's Commercial Directory 1846’ records “Townsend Rev Richard Boyle.
 New Road, Castle Townsend.”